 Navigation.
-The navigator's work at sea and in port; practical celestial navigation, piloting and electronic navigation; analysis of running fixes and estimated positions; chart and publication correction; tide and current tables; lifeboat navigation; grounding cases and responsibilities of the navigator; bridge duties.
+The navigator's work at sea and in port; practical celestial navigation, piloting and electronic navigation; analysis of running fixes and estimated positions; chart and publication correction; tide and current tables; lifeboat navigation; responsibilities of the navigator.
+Deck Midshipmen are required to obtain at least one celestial fix every day the ship is at sea.
+In addition thereto, they are relieved of all other duties for one-third of the time at sea for intensive navigation study.
+During this period, each man independently does a full day's work, and in turn, each supplies the official position entered in the log and reported by the ship for the day he is Navigator.

 Seamanship.
-Boat drills; operation of ship's cargo gear; planning and supervision of maintenance programs; review of safety on the supervisory level; functions of ship's officers within the deck department together with the functions of other departments within the ship; engineering knowledge required of deck officers; ship handling; supervision of damage control parties; review of rules of the road 1-32.
+Boat drills; operation of ship's cargo gear; planning and supervision of maintenance programs; review of safety on the supervisory level; functions of ship's officers within the deck department, together with the functions of other departments within the ship; engineering knowledge required of deck officers; ship handling; supervision of damage control parties; review of rules of the road; stand deck watches in rotation.

 Communications.
-Review of blinker, semaphore and international signals; drill for speed and accuracy; watch standing as signalman.
+Review of blinker and international signals; drill for speed and accuracy; watch standing as signalman.